Is New Car Replacement Insurance Worth It?

 Where can I get new car replacement insurance?

-You can buy coverage from different sources such as some primary insurance providers, direct providers, and dealerships.
+You can buy coverage from different sources, such as primary insurance providers, direct providers, and dealerships.
 Replacement coverage is widely available in Alberta and British Columbia.
-In BC, ICBC replacement insurance is available but is often much more costly than independent insurance providers.
+ICBC replacement insurance is available in BC but is often much more costly than independent insurance providers.

 Dealerships generally will only offer coverage at the time of sale of a brand-new vehicle.
 They include a mark-up commission on the sale.
 It may seem convenient, but really, you’re just overpaying.